Kalady: Etymology

 In Malayalam, Kalady means "footprint".
 The village was previously called Sasalam.
-Almost all traditional and hagiographical sources maintain that Kalady was Shankara's birthplace.
+All traditional and hagiographical sources maintain that Kalady was Shankara's birthplace.
 It is situated on the banks of river Periyar.
 Kalady is believed to have been found by a chieftain named Rajasekara, whose dream was influenced by Hindu god Shiva.
 He also built a temple for Shiva at this place and made a settlement for Brahmins.
 There are two temples within Kalady - one for Saradamba and other for Shankara as Dakshinamurthi.
 Sringeri Mutt and Kanchi Mutt have their branches here.
 A 45 m tall Adi Sankara Kirti Stamba Mandapa was built by Kanchi Mutt under the aegis of its pontiff Chandrasekarendra Saraswati.
 A Sanskrit University is run by Sringeri Mutt within its grounds.